iAmAreza/Diabetes_Prediction_Flask_Project/README.md

 - **Interactive UI**: Designed with React for a smooth and modern user experience.
 - **Machine Learning Backend**: Powered by a Logistic Regression model trained on a clean and preprocessed dataset.
 - **REST API**: Flask-based API handles requests and returns predictions.
-- **Scalable Design**: Can be extended to include additional features and models.

 ---